 Carla: Truthfully, I’m honored that anyone would care to know about me.

-Carla: The only recent significant change in my life was a closed head injury as a result of a rear-end collision in December of last 2011.
+Carla: The only recent significant change in my life was a closed head injury as a result of a rear-end collision in December of 2011.
 I’m plagued with constant migraine-like head pain that makes it difficult to do some of the things I normally take for granted.
-That aside, I’m part owner of a small computer service company.
-That keeps me busy during business hours.

 When I’m not at work, I enjoy the hell out of science fiction and fantasy movies, hero comics, and a newfound love of sewing and cosplay.
-The highlight of every year is now our annual trip to Dragon*Con in Atlanta, Georgia where I get to dress up as my favorite superheroine, Power Girl, and Jaime gets to be whichever hero I feel like creating for her.
+The highlight of every year is now our annual trip to Dragon*Con in Atlanta, Georgia, where I get to dress up as my favorite superheroine, Power Girl, and Jaime gets to be whichever hero I feel like creating for her.

 Carla: I’m a native of Arkansas.
 I spent most of my childhood in a small town called Shannon Hills in Arkansas, a suburb of the capital city of Little Rock.
-In the mid-1990s I moved to East Tennessee, where I now reside, at the foothills of the Smoky Mountains.
+In the mid-1990s, I moved to East Tennessee, where I now reside, at the foothills of the Smoky Mountains.

 Carla: I think my childhood wasn’t that different from many.
 My parents divorced when I was quite young.
 My mother remarried when I was about four years old.
 I played baseball for many years as well as American football while in junior high school.
 In junior high and high school I played the French horn in the school band.
 I liked to play in the woods, ride my motorcycle, and eventually write computer programs.

-Even so, from an early age I “knew” there was something different about me – a feeling of “wrongness”.
-However, I would never describe it as feeling as if I was in the “wrong body”.
+Even so, from an early age I “knew” there was something different about me, a feeling of “wrongness.”
+However, I would never describe it as feeling as if I was in the “wrong body.”
 I believe I actively started cross-dressing at the age of eight.

 Carla: I really don’t think so.
-I’m not quite sure how I was perceived by others, but I know I was sometimes perceived as an angry, smart, poor kid.
+I’m not quite sure how I was perceived by others, but I know I was sometimes seen as an angry, smart, poor kid.
 I was often considered a “class clown” by many, seeking attention however I could get it.

 Carla: I never wanted to be a soldier, but rather an astronaut.
-My grades were good enough to be awarded many academic scholarships including M.I.T.
+My grades were good enough to be awarded many academic scholarships, including M.I.T.
 Unfortunately, I could never afford housing or other expenses at such schools.

 Instead, I attended a local university and quickly lost interest.
 I joined the Air Force as an alternative to college, hoping I would find the motivation to do something with my life.
 It just so happens that my entrance and performance scores were such that I was put in Space Command.
 While I could have probably enjoyed a successful career in the military, things didn’t turn out as I had hoped.

-Eighteen months into my enlistment, I was married with two children.
+Carla: Eighteen months into my enlistment, I was married with two children.
 At my newest duty assignment, I was required to undergo a rigorous security investigation because of the sensitive nature of my assignment.
 During the investigation, it was discovered that I had gender issues and I was discharged from the service.

-Carla in her 30s.
+Carla in her 30s. |

-During my hospital stay, I had lost my home, my vehicle, had no clothing, and no personal possessions left.
+Carla: During my hospital stay, I had lost my home, my vehicle, had no clothing, and no personal possessions left.
 My boss and his wife took pity on me and invited me to live with them until I could walk again and find a place of my own.
 Within a few months, I had started to rebuild my life, and transitioning was a part of that new life.
-I had lost everything but my life and had decided that life would not be wasted on living a lie.
+I had lost everything but my life, and I decided that life would not be wasted on living a lie.

 Carla: When starting transition, I think most people have trouble passing.
 It isn’t necessarily because of appearance but because we don’t yet “own” the image we are trying to show everyone else.
 When I became comfortable with what was inside me, the outside was able to reflect it much easier.
-I have had breast implants – probably too big!
+I have had breast implants, probably too big!

 Carla: I don’t think it matters what age you are when you decide to transition.
 The real difficulty is accepting yourself.
 Happiness can really only occur once that happens.

 Carla: I had very little knowledge about transgender issues or transitioning.
 The internet was still in its infancy.
-Unlike today, information on transitioning was still “underground” and inaccessible to many –at least, that is how it seemed.
+Unlike today, information on transitioning was still “underground” and inaccessible to many, at least, that is how it seemed.

 I was aware of no role models at the time, but have since compiled a shortlist of those that I admire: Lynn Conway, Martine Rothblatt, Danielle Berry, Wendy Carlos, Amanda Simpson, and Lana Wachowski.

 Carla: I was unable to have contact with my children for several years.
 It broke my heart.
-My parental rights were removed and my children were adopted by their new step-father.
+My parental rights were removed and my children were adopted by their new stepfather.
 I thought I would never see them again.
 My daughter turned 14 and sought me out.
 Jaime and I eagerly took her in.

 A year later, my son came to live with us.
 Shortly after, my children’s parents divorced and the adoptive father died in a motorcycle accident.
 I petitioned for guardianship and it was granted.
 When I saw my children for the first time after many years of absence, it was as if I had just seen them the day before.
 Once again, I felt whole.